siladitya-basu/Linux/arch_setup.md

 1. Start the VM.
 Choose installation media (the Arch ISO).

    > If there is a kernel panic and the host is Windows, uninstall WSL on host and uncheck any virtualization or hypervisor related feature in `Turn Windows Features On or Off`.

 2. Check boot mode (should be EFI in this case), internet connection, and update system clock.
 3. Partition the disks.
 We need an EFI partition, a swap, and a root partition.
+   > Check out `cfdisk`.
+It's easier to use than `fdisk`.
+   > Can use `lsblk` to check for drives and partitions.
+Comes in handy when installing Arch beside another OS.
     * `fdisk -l` to get the name of the disk to be partitioned (this will be 50 GB in this case).
     * `fdisk path/to/disk`
     * Enter `g` to create GPT partition table.